ilibarra/wordle_solver/README.md

 1. Letter frequency, position-independent.
 2. Letter frequency per position, position-specific.
 3. Letter frequency per position, plus letter co-variation between positions.
-4. Brute force mapping of best word matched similar to [Tyler Gaiel's implementation](https://medium.com/@tglaiel/the-mathematically-optimal-first-guess-in-wordle-cbcb03c19b0a) (*pending*)
+4. Brute force mapping of best word matched similar to [Tyler Gaiel's implementation](https://medium.com/@tglaiel/the-mathematically-optimal-first-guess-in-wordle-cbcb03c19b0a) (*pending*).
 5. Discarding words submitted at previous days (only via scripts)

 I implemented this to test option *3. letter co-variation among positions*.
 Visually, this can be described by checking the low overlap of E at positions c.3 and c.4.
 This is an indicator that those two letters are not co-occurring together, and might be used simultaneously to guide the selection of the best next guess.
 For more details, see [mutual information](https://en.wikipedia.org/wiki/Mutual_information).